itsmostafa/certified-aws-developer-associate-notes/3-aws-serverless/apigateway.md

 - Filter output results
 - Concrete example: integrate JSON to XML with SOAP
     - SOAP is XML based, REST is JSON based
-    - Client interracts with API Gateway using JSON, API Gateway interracts with the SOAP endpoint using XML
+    - Client interacts with API Gateway using JSON, API Gateway interacts with the SOAP endpoint using XML
     - API Gateway extracts the data from JSON, builds the SOAP request, calls the SOAP API, transforms the SOAP response to JSON

 ## AWS API Gateway Swagger/OpenAPI Spec